Postmedia-Archive/timbits/README.md

 ### Dynamic Testing

-The examples and params used to power the help pages is also used to power the automated test pages.
+The examples and params used to power the help pages are also used to power the automated test pages.
 Each timbit has a 'test' view which will utilize this information to define and execute some basic testing of the timbit.  e.g. /plain/test

 There is also a master test page located at /timbits/test which will execute tests Although not overly sophisticated, it will ensure your definitions, examples, and views are valid and compile properly.
 It is also useful for remote monitoring of production systems.